Technology-Notes/GeForce-Now-Cloud-developer-wiki/GRID-SDK-Methods.md

 	This API should be called as a pair with `RequestKeyboardOverlayClose`.
 Multiple calls to `RequestKeyboardOverlayOpen` will have no effect after the first call.

 _**Parameters**_<br/>
 `gspPosition`	the desired screen positioning of text input element (i.e. Android keyboard).
-Should be one of the following values: `{gspBottom, gspTop, gspLeft, gspRight, gspCenter, gspTopLeft, gspTopRight, gspBottomLeft, gspBottomRight}`
+Should be one of the following values: `gspBottom, gspTop, gspLeft, gspRight, gspCenter, gspTopLeft, gspTopRight, gspBottomLeft, gspBottomRight`

 _**Return Value**_<br/>